 MPPG grant awardees must ultimately submit a completed proposal for a major center or project to an external research sponsor.

-This program has a rolling deadline so that there is flexibility to respond to various agency proposal due dates.
+This program has a rolling deadline so there is flexibility to respond to various agency proposal due dates.
 An ad hoc evaluation committee will be assembled to review submissions and make determinations regarding eligibility and approval of awards.
-The proposal and/or any questions about the program should be submitted electronically to Rodolfo Torres.
+The proposal and/or any questions about the program should be submitted electronically to the Vice Chancellor for Research.

 MPPG funds may be used for travel expenses, course release, summer salary, temporary staff, and/or expenses for a proposal advisory committee or outside mock review.
 These funds are not meant to support on-going research or regular personnel, nor for the purchase of most equipment or supplies.

-Action Plan: The action plan should convey the overall goal of the project and explain how the MPPG funds will help meet that goal.
-It should detail exactly what type of activity is to be supported, who will be involved, as well as the time frame for the activity.
-The action plan section of the prospectus should be no more than three pages in length and should be a stand-alone document (i.e., there should be no need for the evaluation committee to refer to any other document to understand the action plan's content).
+- Action plan: The action plan should convey the overall goal of the project and explain how the MPPG funds will help meet that goal.
+It should detail exactly what type of activity is to be supported, who will be involved and the time frame for the activity.
+The action plan section of the prospectus should be no more than three pages and should be a stand-alone document.

 The lead investigator has overall responsibility for completing and submitting the research proposal.
 Any major deviation regarding the sponsor or focus of the proposal must be approved by the responsible Associate Vice Chancellor for Research prior to submission of the external proposal.
 Within one month of the submission of the external proposal, a report must be made to the responsible Associate Vice Chancellor for Research.
 This report should detail how the MPPG funds enabled the lead investigator to develop the external proposal.

 Each complete prospectus will be reviewed by the MPPG evaluation committee.
-This committee will comprise several established researchers and administrators from the Lawrence campus.
+Established researchers and administrators from the Lawrence campus will make up the committee.
 The committee will evaluate the prospectus on the basis of the following criteria: